sparksp/lt-osp/content/skill/master-countermagic.md

 ---
 title: "Master Countermagic"
-guilds: [mages]
+guilds: [incantors, mages]
 tier: 4
 osp_cost: 40
-prerequisites: ["cast-high-countermagic", " or ", "high-magic-x", " (Spellcasting)"]
+prerequisites: ["cast-high-countermagic", " or ", "high-magic-x", " (Incantation or Spellcasting)"]
-requirements: ["Spellcasting", " or ", "Incantation CS"]
+requirements: ["Spellcasting or Incantation CS"]
 replacement: true
 ladder: "immune-to-fear"
 ---
-This skill replaces the [Cast High Countermagic OS][cast-high-countermagic].
-They may cast the High Countermagic spell and have Spell Reduction (1) for the effects Iron Will and High Countermagic.
+This skill replaces [Cast High Countermagic][cast-high-countermagic].
+They may cast the High Countermagic spell and have Spell Reduction (1) for the effects Iron Will and High Countermagic _(See Spell Reduction entry in the Definitions and Glossary section)_.

 [cast-high-countermagic]: {{< ref "cast-high-countermagic" >}}